 Source: EHCY Data (Education for Homeless Children & Youth) taken from the Kansas Department of Education website: www.KSDE.org

-Schools are required by federal law to make sure these students are outfitted for school, but school districts are not provided with any federal, state or local government funding to do so.
+Schools are required by federal law to make sure these students are outfitted for school.
 The FIT Closet is USD383’s means of providing necessary school supplies, shoes, clothing, coats, hygiene supplies, and other essentials, so these children can attend class and integrate successfully.

 Because of the Manhattan community’s amazing generosity, the FIT Closet is able to assist not only students experiencing homelessness, but also their entire immediate family.
 We are also able to serve migrant students/families, students in foster care, students enrolled at Flint Hills Job Corps, students with a Court-Appointed Special Advocate (CASA), and all students (and their families) who qualify for free/reduced lunch.
 During the 2018/19 school year, 2716 students qualified for f/r lunch - that’s nearly 40% of our student population!

 In order to shop at the FIT Closet, families MUST HAVE a “qualified” student enrolled in a school within the boundaries of USD 383 (this includes private schools and families who homeschool).